drakeasberry/2021_Resbaz_Python/docs/index.md

 ## Prerequisites
 While you do not need to know any python or programming languages to attend this workshop, you will need to have the following prerequisites met before attending.
+This webpage covers all information related to both introduction to python sessions at ResBaz 2021.

 ### Internet Browser
 You will also need to be able to access the internet through relatively up-to-date browser such as Chrome, Safari or Firefox.